JamieFarrelly/AmazonS3/README.md

 # Amazon S3 Outage - Services Affected

 List of just some of the services affected by AWS's S3 outage on 28th Feb 2017.
 Feel free to submit pull requests, I literally couldn't keep up with all the sites that were having issues but made a start.
+A week or so on from [CloudBleed] (https://en.wikipedia.org/wiki/Cloudbleed) and now this, it's kind of interesting to see how many sites depend on AWS.

 To check the status of AWS itself click [here] (https://status.aws.amazon.com)